GrowingPaigns/Unity-2D-Platformer-Prototype/Code/README.md

 > #### :heavy_exclamation_mark: Getting Started:
 > - Download this section of the repo
-> - Open the 15 Minutes From Jupiter file directly through Unity hub to access the project
+> - Open the 15 Minutes To Jupiter file directly through Unity hub to access the project

 #### Files Included: